Broadcast Legend Mike "Doc" Emrick Encourages Students to Chase their Dreams Thursday, November 10, 2016

 Photo by Olivia Ruk, senior mass communication major

-More About: Pittsburgh Penguins, Canon-McMillan High School, Rowland School of Business, Seneca Valley High School, student workshop, Center for Sports Media and Marketing, School of Communication, sports, arts and entertainment management, broadcast production and media management, broadcast reporting, sports communication
+More About: Pittsburgh Penguins, Canon-McMillan High School, Rowland School of Business, Seneca Valley High School, student workshop, Center for Sports Media and Marketing, School of Communication, sports, arts and entertainment management, broadcast reporting, sports communication